Angle between two random segments: Introduction

-The development of this area dates back at least to 1733 when Georges-Louis Leclerc, Comte de Buffo, wrote ``M\'emoire sur le jeu de franc-carreau'', where he proposed and solved (not always correctly) three problems formulated as mathematical games.
-These are clean tiles problem, the needle problem, and the mesh problem \cite{mathai1999introduction}.
+The development of this area dates back at least to 1733 when Georges-Louis Leclerc, Comte de Buffon, wrote ``Mémoire sur le jeu de franc-carreau'', where he proposed and solved (not always correctly) three problems formulated as mathematical games.
+These are the clean-tiles problem, the needle problem, and the mesh problem \cite{mathai1999introduction}.
 Among them, possibly the best known is the needle problem, which consists of randomly throwing a needle of length $l$ on a set of equidistant parallel lines, with separation $h$, on the plane.
 The question is to determine the probability that the needle cuts a line.
 In fact, the value of this probability is $\frac{2l}{\pi h}$.
 This game allows us to set up a method of simulation to determine the value of $\pi$.

-The analysis of a random geometric object depends on the way in which it is generated by certain random mechanism.
-For example, Kendall and Moran \cite{kendall1963geometrical} illustrate how to solve a problem proposed by Bertrand which consists of finding the probability that a \textit{random chord} of a circle is longer than the side of the equilateral triangle inscribed in it.
-To do this, three different ways of understanding what is a \textit{random chord} are proposed.
-First, the chord is form by joining two points which they are generated independently and uniformly on the circumference.
-The second model is to consider a chord which is perpendicular to the diameter and its point of intersection is uniformly distributed over the diameter.
-In the third, a point uniformly distributed on the circle is chosen and the chord is the perpendicular segment to the radius which passes through this point.
-The probability of the considered event is $\frac{1}{3}$, $\frac{1}{2}$, $\frac{1}{4}$, respectively, \cite{garwood1966distance}.
+The analysis of a random geometric object depends on the random mechanism used to generate it.
+For example, Kendall and Moran \cite{kendall1963geometrical} discuss Bertrand's problem: determine the probability that a \textit{random chord} of a circle is longer than the side of the equilateral triangle inscribed in it.
+Three different interpretations of a random chord are considered.
+In the first model, the chord is formed by joining two points generated independently and uniformly on the circumference.
+In the second, the chord is perpendicular to a fixed diameter and its intersection point with that diameter is uniformly distributed along the diameter.
+In the third, a point is chosen uniformly in the disk and the chord through that point is perpendicular to the corresponding radius.
+The resulting probabilities are $1/3$, $1/2$, and $1/4$, respectively \cite{garwood1966distance}.

-Garwood and Holroyd \cite{garwood1966distance} interpret a \textit{random chord} as the segment passing through two independent and uniformly distributed points $P,Q$ on the circle of radius one.
+Garwood and Holroyd \cite{garwood1966distance} interpret a \textit{random chord} as the segment passing through two independent and uniformly distributed points $P,Q$ in the interior of a circle with radius one.
 They computed the density function of the distance $L$ of the chord to the center of the circle, since this distance determines the length of the chord.

 Previously, Garwood and Tanner \cite{garwood19582800} found the density of the distance $D$ between $P$ and $Q$,